Last Race

 The route, it has to be said, is fantastic.
 You may have raced in Pollok Park before.
 There’s plenty others – Brian Goodwin, Bella Belter, Bellahouston 10k, and Pollok parkrun just for starters.
 However, you will never have raced a route like this.
 The closest you will get is our own South By Five!
 Unless of course you took part in last year’s PPTR!

 Starting outside Pollok House, the route starts on tarmac and sharply heads uphill.
-Alex has fixed last year’s downhill start!!
-Then once the field has spread out a bit, it goes downhill before another up hill onto the rhododendron trail.
-We promise some mud here!
-And the flowers are all starting to bloom!
-Should be beautiful.
+Alex fixed the previous downhill start!!
+Then once the field has spread out a bit, hangs a hard right past parts of the COVID memorial artwork, and the heading up the glade.
+The flowers are starting to bloom and the route is beautiful.

 It’s great.
 Multiple types of terrain, multiple types of fun!